 After I first started sailing many years ago it didn't take me long to realize that it was much better to anchor securely the first time, rather than to be stumbling on deck at 3 am on a blustery, rainy, pitch-black night, trying to haul in, then re-set a dragging anchor.
 Anchoring is a very important part of boating skills, because it's just as important to be able to stop a boat moving as it is to make it move.
-Whilst different boats react differently when anchored, there are still some common tenets that apply to all methods of anchoring.
+Whilst different boats react differently when anchored, there are still some common tenets that apply to all theories of anchoring.

 This is how the bridle is stowed on my boat.The main concern is always that the anchor will drag, or uproot completely and the boat will float away, sometimes with catastrophic results.
-The best assurance to avoid this is to lay a good length of rode - the rode being the total length of rope and chain from the boat to the anchor.
+The best assurance to avoid this is to lay a good length of rode - rode being the total length of rope and chain from the boat to the anchor.
 A good long rode does not in itself guarantee an anchor won't drag, and hauling in 250' feet or so of heavy chain, all in the above-mentioned conditions, quickly makes most people want to learn to do it right the first time.

-This shows the carabiner being attached to the chain from the main anchor.I firmly believe any main bower anchor should be as heavy as the anchorman, or woman, can reasonably handle, irrespective of the boat size - within reason of course.
+Firstly, I firmly believe any main bower anchor should be as heavy as the anchorman, or woman, can reasonably handle, irrespective of the boat size - within reason of course.
 Having said that, it is possible that the spate of different shaped anchors that have appeared in recent years don't need to be as heavy as the old styles, but for me, heavier will always be better.
 An all chain rode is likewise better than a chain and line combination, because of the extra weight.
-The main cause of most boats dragging is wind and Britannia has above average windage, having two masts, three roller-furled sails and the squaresail yard, plus a large cockpit Bimini.

 Having set up this simple arrangement, here's how I anchor - every single time for an overnight stay, without exception, irrespective of the weather forecast.

-This shows the swing when the wind or tide shifts the boat.This shows the normal lay of the boat with both anchors on the same rode.After letting go the main anchor and paying out two or three times the depth, I then allow the boat to fall back with the wind or current, or drive it back with the engine, until it feels as though the anchor has begun to hold.
+After letting go the main anchor and paying out two or three times the depth, I then allow the boat to fall back with the wind or current, or drive it back with the engine, until it feels as though the anchor has begun to hold.
 I then attach the rope bridle to the anchor chain with a locking carabiner shackle that goes through a link; the other end still being attached to the shank of the second anchor.
-I then tie a length of strong line to the shank of the second anchor, that of course needs to be longer then however much chain I finally intend to pay out.
+I then shackle a length of strong line to the shank of the second anchor, that of course needs to be longer then the amount of chain I finally intend to pay out.

 The second anchor is then pushed off its roller, where it hangs by the bridle on the chain.
 I then let out more chain and allow the boat to fall back.
 This is usually an extra two or three times the depth.
 When the second anchor touches the bottom, (that can be felt with the line attached to it and the slackness of the chain), a hefty burst on the engine drags both anchors along, and hopefully beds them both in simultaneously.
 FIG 1

 I now have the heavy main anchor well bedded in at the head of a good length of chain, with the second anchor attached to it by the bridle and also bedded in, then another length of chain up to the boat.
 This gives Britannia a total of 95 lbs of anchors, complimented by a load of heavy chain.
-Is there any wonder we never drag?

 All this might sound a bit of a rigmarole to deploy, but it's really quite easy when organized properly beforehand.
 I can anchor using this method almost as quickly as any boat using a single anchor, but with a good deal more peace of mind if the wind pipes up.
 This anchoring method can be adapted to any boat using two anchors, and who does not have two anchors on their boat??
+One the other hand, when we are day-sailing and decide to anchor I will anchor in the normal way, with only the single bower, and we keep an eye open for any unusual movement of the boat.

-If the wind shifts, say 90 degrees, the boat will initially swing to the second anchor, but if this drags it will pull the chain around with it and invariably dig in again.
+This shows the normal lay of the boat with both anchors on the same rode.This shows the swing when the wind or tide shifts the boat.Fig 1 shows how the anchors lie after deployment.
+If the wind shifts say 90 degrees, (always at around 3 am of course), the boat will initially swing to the second anchor, but if this drags it will pull the chain around with it and invariably dig in again.
 If it refuses to hold, the whole rode will eventually straighten out in the new direction and the boat will lie to the first anchor and most likely also the second.
-This complete scenario has never happened on Britannia, but we have often found ourselves in the morning lying to the second smaller anchor, yet with the confidence of knowing there is also a load of chain in advance of it with another whopping great anchor also bedded in, even if it is facing in the wrong direction.
+This complete scenario has never happened on Britannia, but we have sometimes found ourselves in the morning lying to the second anchor, yet with the confidence of knowing there is also a load of chain in advance of it with another whopping great anchor also bedded in, even if it is facing in the wrong direction.

 Weighing anchor is a bit more effort than with a single anchor.
-The chain is hauled in until the second anchor appears, when it can be cleaned and hauled over its bow roller using the line attached to its stock, then secured and the bridle and line unshackled from the chain.
+The chain is hauled in until the second anchor appears, when it can be cleaned and hauled over its bow roller using the line attached to its stock, then it can be secured and the bridle and line unshackled from the chain.
 At this point the boat is still anchored by the first anchor and I usually take a breather.
 The main anchor is then brought up in a normal manner and off we go.
 My portable anchor wash system is described here

 For me, the point of doing all this is that the method has never dragged on Britannia, or any other boat on which I have ever employed it.
 I wonder how many people can say that about their anchoring successes.
 I have also adopted a policy of always, and I mean always, anchoring with this method overnight.